Dynamic 3D Gaussian Fields for Urban Areas

 Given a set of heterogeneous input sequences of a common geographic area, we optimize a single dynamic scene representation that permits rendering of arbitrary viewpoints and scene configurations at interactive speeds.

-Demo video
+Demo

 We render a novel free-form trajectory across five highly diverse sequences using the same model.
 We obtain the trajectory by interpolating between keyframes selected throughout a common geographic area at a constant speed of 10 m/s.
 We render each sequence with its unique apperance and set of dynamic objects, simulating various distinct traffic scenarios.